LifeScopeLabs/lifescope-etl/tutorial/step-3.md

 # 3. Setup Mongo Atlas and AWS services

-This demo requires a MongoDB instance to run.
+This service requires a MongoDB instance to run.
 We suggest creating a free instance of [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) to test things out.
 When the free instance is created, click the 'Connect' button.
 You'll need to whitelist the IP address(es) that will be connecting to it, or use 0.0.0.0/0 to allow all incoming traffic.
 You'll have to copy the Connection URI into 'databases.mongo.address' in config/default.json, making sure to fill in the password and database name.
 You can use 'admin' as the database name since our code specifies the 'live' database whenever it reads from or writes to Mongo.

-You will also need to upload various portions of this project to Lambda, and you will create two SQS queues to facilitate communication between some of the Lambda functions.
+You will also need to upload various portions of this project to Lambda, and you will create three SQS queues to facilitate communication between some of the Lambda functions.

 #### Build Lambda functions
 From the top level of the project run